treehouse/timberline/README.markdown

         password: foobar

 3. Like the yaml format but you're not using Rails?
-Don't worry, just write your yaml file and do the following:
+Don't worry, just write your yaml file and set the TREELINE\_YAML constant inside your app like so:

         TREELINE_YAML = 'path/to/your/yaml/file.yaml'